AMA CPT Codes vs. Custom Services in MediSprout

 N/A |

-- Custom services are available to all providers regardless of subscription status.
+- Custom Services are available to all providers regardless of subscription status.

-3. Invoicing Behavior
+3. Invoicing behavior

 Both service types can be included in patient invoices via Stripe.
 Key distinctions:

-- Custom codes can be invoiced even when the visit provider does not have an AMA subscription.
+- Custom Codes can be invoiced even when the visit provider does not have an AMA subscription.

-- Custom services with a cost of $0 can be included in invoices using a "free service" checkbox.
+- Custom Services with a cost of $0 can be included in invoices using a "free service" checkbox.
 The backend validates that CPT costs and the invoice total are greater than zero when CPT codes are also present.

-- Zero-dollar invoices (invoice total = $0) are not supported — there must be at least one paid service in the invoice.
+- Zero-dollar invoices (invoice total = $0) are not supported; there must be at least one paid service in the invoice.

-- The Create Invoice screen shows only: Service code, Description, Units, Fee.
+- The Create Invoice screen shows only: Service code, Description, Units, and Fee.
 Dx and POS are not fields on the invoice screen — they are visit-level fields relevant to superbill and insurance claims only.

-4. Superbill Generation
+4. Superbill generation

 |